 NSF engages in a partnership with the Department of Defense (DoD) to expand undergraduate research opportunities in DoD-relevant research areas through the REU Sites program.
 The DoD activity is called Awards to Stimulate and Support Undergraduate Research Experiences (ASSURE).
 Any proposal submitted to NSF for the REU Sites program that is recommended for funding through the NSF merit review process may be considered by DoD representatives for possible support through ASSURE.
-Proposals that are selected for the DoD funding will involve DoD-relevant research and may come from any of the NSF directorates or offices that handle REU Site proposals.
-A proposer to the NSF REU Sites program does not need to take any additional steps to be considered for funding through ASSURE.
+Proposals that are selected for the DoD funding will involve DoD-relevant research and may come from any of the NSF directorates or offices that handle REU Site program does not need to take any additional steps to be considered for funding through ASSURE.